 The Motorhome Occupant and Cargo Carrying Capacity (OCCC) weight label is affixed to the interior side of the forward-most passenger door of Class B and C motorhomes and on the interior surface of the entry door of Class A motorhomes.
-This label indicates how much weight you can safely carry within the motorhome.
-The total weight of passengers, cargo, trailer tongue weight, and water (fresh and waste) should never exceed the values shown on this label.
+This label indicates how much additional weight that can be safely carried by the motorhome.
+The total weight of passengers, cargo, trailer tongue weight, and water (fresh and waste) should NEVER exceed the values shown on this label.